Learning Objectives

 Another approach is to use pipes, which is a more recent addition to R. Pipes let you take the output of one function and send it directly to the next, which is useful when you need to do many things to the same dataset.

-The pipe operator is %>%
+The pipe operator is %>% and comes from the magrittr

-package, which is installed automatically with dplyr
+package, which is installed automatically with dplyr.
+If

 you use RStudio, you can type the pipe with Ctrl +